Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - King cobras make growling hiss of about 2,500 Hz frequencies.

-- Mongoose is the only known natural predator of king cobra that has immunity for its venom.
+- Mongoose is the only known natural predator of a king cobra that has immunity for its venom.

 - There is a ritual in Myanmar that involves a female charmer (a priestess) and a king cobra.
 At the end of the ritual, the charmer priestess kisses the snake at the top of its head.